Border Bases in the Rational Weyl Algebra: Introduction

 {\bf Outline.} \Cref{sec:background} recalls some background.
 This includes the topics of $D$-ideals and integrable connections, Hilbert schemes of points as well as border bases in commutative polynomial rings.
-In \Cref{sec:borderWeyl}, we introduce border bases for the rational Weyl algebra.
+In \Cref{sec:borderWeyl}, we introduce border bases for {ideals of finite holonomic rank in} the rational Weyl algebra.
 We discuss theoretical properties of border bases and present algorithms to compute with them.
 As an application, we explain how to construct a $D$-ideal that represents an integrable connection as a cyclic $D$-module explicitly and also address moduli problems of certain \mbox{$D$-ideals} of a fixed holonomic rank by resorting to the theory of Hilbert schemes of points. \Cref{sec:explappl} presents applications in physics.
-We visit differential equations behind a stringy integral in genus zero, generic-mass sunrise integrals in dimensional regularization, and the correlation function of the cosmological two-site graph.
+We visit differential equations behind a string integral in genus zero, generic-mass sunrise integrals in dimensional regularization, and the correlation function of the cosmological two-site graph.
 We also comment on $\varepsilon$-factorized connection matrices.